Juan-Nathan/natural-disasters-dashboard/README.md

 The dataset was sourced from [Open Development Mekong](https://data.opendevelopmentmekong.net/), and includes key attributes such as:

-- Latitude and Longitude
+- Latitude and longitude
-- Disaster Type
+- Disaster type
-- Number of Deaths and Injuries
+- Number of deaths and injuries
-- Country and Year of occurrence
+- Country and year of occurrence

 The data has been cleaned, filtered, and restricted to natural disasters between 2010 and 2021.

+## Technologies Used

+- **Vega-Lite** for declarative and interactive data visualizations

+- **HTML/CSS/JavaScript** for web structure and interactivity

+- **Natural Earth Data** ([naturalearthdata.com](https://www.naturalearthdata.com)) for obtaining high-quality spatial data of country boundaries

+- **Mapshaper** ([mapshaper.org](https://mapshaper.org)) for converting spatial data to TopoJSON format compatible with Vega-Lite

+- **TopoJSON** for compact and accurate geographic representation, supporting efficient rendering, clean shape simplification, and native compatibility with Vega-Lite

 ## Visualizations & Features